Forcing Ourselves to Take Action

 Life can be very hard sometimes.
 Being in recovery in a dysfunctional

 culture full of wounded people can be very difficult.
-Working on
+Working on getting

-a recovering alcoholic to choose the ice cream but it is not all right
+to choose the ice cream but it is not all right to drink; it is not

-to drink; it is not all right for a diabetic to eat sugar;
+all right for a diabetic to eat sugar; etc.)

-We are trying to make progress in the percentage of the time that we
+We are trying to make progress in the percentage of the time that

-make the choice that is for our highest good.
+we make the choice that is for our highest good.
 We will not be able

 to do it all of the time.
 The goal is progress not perfection.

-That there will be times we have to force ourselves to take action that
+That there will be times we have to force ourselves to take action that is

-judging ourselves for being human is a vital part of learning to Love ourselves.
+ourselves for being human is a vital part of learning to Love ourselves.

-Sometimes the action that I need to take is to do some positive affirmations
+Sometimes the action that I need to take is to do some positive

-over, my own internal process.
-Starting to have some Loving control
+control over, my own internal process.
+Starting to have some Loving

-over my own inner process is how I start to own my power to make choices
+control over my own inner process is how I start to own my power to make choices

 about my own attitudes and behaviors.

-"A turning point in my recovery came when I realized
+"A turning point in my recovery came when

-that the third step is a step of action.
+I realized that the third step is a step of action.

-The third step (CoDA version) says: Made
+The third step (CoDA version) says:

-passive process.
+a passive process.
 I need to make the decision and then take action

 based on the decision.
-Turning my will and life over to God does
+Turning my will and life over to God does not

-you to tell me what to do."
+tell me what to do."

-Working the third step is all about taking action.
+Working the third step is all about taking

-Force.
+Universal Force.
 There is nothing wrong with will power, or self-will.

 It is self-will pointed in the wrong direction that is destructive.